 Applicant: Individual researcher

-Participating researchers: Up to 6 researchers may be invited to join the application.
+Participating researchers: Participating researchers: Up to 6 other researchers may be invited to join the application

-Publication of grant award: No later than the beginning of December 2021
+Publication of grant award: No later than the end of November 2023

 Specific instructions for the call

 In addition to reading the call text, you also need to consult our Guide for applicants Opens in new window..

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

 Swedish society’s preparedness against threats and crises is constantly facing new challenges.
 These challenges vary in type and complexity, and include aspects such as climate change, natural catastrophes, pandemics, military threats, terrorist attacks, or destabilisation and disinformation campaigns.
 To address these challenges, initiatives are needed that utilise results from different research fields, to safeguard good ability to protect the population and institutions of crucial importance to society.

 The call for a project grant for research into societal security is aimed at funding research where the results can contribute to improving preparedness against threats and crises.
 The wide focus of the call means that urgent issues relating to societal preparedness can be looked at from several different perspectives.
 The research may cover issues such as how the public undertaking to address threats and crises is designed, and what it should cover, historical perspectives on societal security and preparedness, or comparative perspectives that investigate differences and similarities between countries in terms of the design and effects of societal preparedness.
 Urgent issues also relate to the preparedness against specific threats of different types, and measures to reduce these.
 Society’s preparedness against CBRN threats and other terrorist and military threats, as well as the design and development of civil defence are other examples of research areas.
 The research may cover both local and national measures, as well as international undertakings and agreements.